amazingTest/Taisite-Platform/README.md

  ***（There are so many amazing little features waiting for you to explore & tap）***

-## Ⅲ .Taisite-platform function diagram
+## Ⅲ .Taisite-platform function diagram ( em.. you need to translate by yourself :))

 ### V1.0